-Revel in the friendly village atmosphere of this coastal town and spoil yourself with a seafood dinner by the water.
-Indulge in a night of waterfront luxury at The Moorings on Bancroft Bay or 5 Knots at Shaving Point and wake up refreshed with a view of the lakes.
+Revel in the friendly village atmosphere of this coastal town and indulge in a night of waterfront luxury accommodation.

 HighlightsNational parks & reservesWilsons Promontory National ParkFondly known as ‘The Prom’, Wilsons Promontory is one of Victoria’s best loved national parks.
 Situated at the southernmost tip of mainland Australia,...Outdoor activitiesBoating and sailingWith the largest inland network of waterways at your disposal, Gippsland is the perfect location for a boating expedition.